Registering a Power of Attorney (Qld)

 - Form 3 Enduring Power of Attorney (long form) to be used if you want to appoint different attorneys for financial matters and personal matters.

+A Form 16 can be lodged with the power of attorney document by post or in person at one of the Titles Registry offices or business centres.
+The form can be submitted either with the original power of attorney or a certified copy.
+The cost of lodgement is currently $224.32.
 During lodgement, a label is affixed to the Form 16 which is the dealing number.
 Once registered, the dealing number becomes the registered power of attorney number.

 How do I complete the Form 16 – Request of Register Power of Attorney?